dada325/Data_solution/README.md

 ### Who is this for?

-**You:** Are a beginner in the field of machine learning or deep learning and would like to Algorithm of deep learning.
+ you are a beginner in the field of machine learning or deep learning and would like to search for Algorithm of deep learning.

-**This course:** Teaches you PyTorch and many machine learning concepts in a hands-on, code-first way.

-If you already have 1-year+ experience in machine learning, this course may help but it is specifically designed to be beginner-friendly.

 ### What are the prerequisites?